leonelngande/leonelngande.github.io/_posts/2020-02-18-how-i-used-ionic-4-cli-proxy-to-redirect-api-requests-and-avoid-cors-errors.md

   - Angular
   - API Redirect
 ---
 I recently refactored an Ionic Angular app that previously made use of jQuery to fetch data and update the view 😔.
-Having moved the API calls into dedicated services, all API requests we're blocked by the browser given the different origins (localhost vs external api url).
+Having moved the API calls into dedicated services, all API requests were blocked by the browser given the different origins (localhost vs external api url).

 I went ahead and created the file `src/proxy.conf.json` and updated `angular.json` to incorporate the new proxy settings (more [here](https://angular.io/guide/build#proxying-to-a-backend-server)).